Some Proud Boys Are Moving To Local Politics As Scrutiny Of Far-Right Group Ramps Up

 Tarrio will be going local himself.
 Following a year in which he admits his organization has "been through the wringer," he told NPR he plans to step down as national chairman in September to focus on his chapter in Florida.

-The Proud Boys' new goal of pivoting to local politics appears to be a reaction to their marginalization on the national stage.
-An NPR project tracking the hundreds of individuals prosecuted for the Capitol riot showed that more than 30 people have alleged Proud Boys connections.
+The Proud Boys' new goal of pivoting to local politics appears to be a reaction to the group's marginalization on the national stage.
+An NPR project tracking the hundreds of individuals prosecuted in the U.S. Capitol riot showed that more than 30 people have alleged Proud Boys connections.
 Tarrio said his organization had been banned from many major U.S. businesses, including Airbnb, Uber, credit card processors and major banks.

-One person running for local office is Joel Campbell, a former Proud Boy running for city council in Topeka, Kan.
+One person seeking local office is Joel Campbell, a former Proud Boy running for City Council in Topeka, Kan.
 Campbell, however, said he left the organization after the Jan.
-6 insurrection because he believed the organization had become too far outside the mainstream.
-In particular, he disagreed with the riot at the Capitol and members of the Proud Boys who "were going out looking for fights during ... protests."
+6 insurrection because he believed it had become too far outside the mainstream.
+In particular, he disagreed with the Capitol riot and members of the Proud Boys who "were going out looking for fights during ... protests."

 "I knew that if I wanted to actually seriously pursue a political career, that I could not be associated with them anymore," Campbell told NPR.

-A 34-year-old who got a Proud Boys tattoo on his forearm after then-President Trump famously told the group's members to "stand back and stand by," Campbell said he joined because he felt that "straight white men" like him were being attacked by news outlets and politicians.
+A 34-year-old who got a Proud Boys tattoo on his forearm after former President Donald Trump famously told the group's members to "stand back and stand by," Campbell said he joined because he felt that news outlets and politicians were attacking "straight white men" such as himself.

-His association with the far-right organization has drawn attention in his community, especially after the Topeka Capital-Journal profiled him earlier this year.
+His association with the far-right organization has drawn attention in his community, especially after The Topeka Capital-Journal profiled him this year.
 The notoriety has been a boost for his campaign, Campbell argued.

-Regardless of whether or not he wins his city council race in November, Campbell doesn't rule out ever rejoining the group.
-He says that he hasn't "given it much thought" and that he chooses "not to change anything at this point."
+Regardless of whether or not he wins his City Council race in November, Campbell doesn't rule out ever rejoining the group.
+He said that he hasn't "given it much thought" and that he chooses "not to change anything at this point."

-As for his Proud Boys tattoo — necessary to become a 'third-degree' member of the group — he says he doesn't yet have a plan for removing or covering it up.
+As for his Proud Boys tattoo — necessary to become a "third-degree" member of the group — he said he doesn't yet have a plan for removing or covering it up.